MirrorFly/MirrorFly-Flutter-plugin/README.md

 ## Introduction

-Through Mirrorfly Plugin for flutter, you can efficiently integrate real-time chat into your client app.
-On the client-side implementation, you can initialize, configure and build the chat with minimal effort.
-On the server-side, Mirrorfly ensures reliable infra-management services for your chat within the app.
-This **readme** provides essential information on the Mirrorfly Plugin’s structure, supplementary features, and the installation steps.
+Make an easy and efficient way with CONTUS TECH MirrorFly Chat Plugin for Flutter - simply integrate the real-time chat features and functionalities into a client's app.

 ## Requirements